 Sun exposure is the main cause of skin damage.
 Skin damage from the sun is due to the sun's ultraviolet (UV) light, which breaks down elastic tissue (elastin) in the skin and causes the skin to stretch, sag, wrinkle, and become blotchy, occasionally with pre-cancerous growths and even skin cancer.

-Other factors contributing to skin aging include the loss of fatty tissue between your skin and muscle (subcutaneous support), stress, gravity, daily facial movement (smiling and frowning, for example), and obesity.
+Other factors contributing to skin aging include the loss of fatty tissue between your skin and muscle, stress, gravity, daily facial movement (smiling and frowning, for example), and obesity.

 Skin changes that accompany aging include:

 - Wrinkles are the most visible sign of aging skin.
 They follow chronic sun exposure and form when the skin loses its flexibility.
 Smokers tend to have more wrinkles than nonsmokers.

 - Facial movement lines, often known as "laugh lines" and "worry lines," become more visible as the skin loses its elasticity (in your 40's or 50's).
 The lines may be horizontal on the forehead, vertical above the nose, or curved on the temples, upper cheeks, and around the mouth and eyes.